netgroup-polito/CrownLabs/infrastructure/certificate-provisioning/README.md

 * HTTP-01 challenge: requires to put a specific value in a file on the web server at a specific path;
 * DNS-01 challenge: requires to put a specific value in a TXT record under that domain name.

 In the following, both types of challenges are configured and made available.
-Indeed, the former is easier to use but it requires port 80 to be open and reachable.
+Indeed, the former is easier to use but it requires a public IP and port 80 to be open and reachable.
 The latter, on the other hand, does not suffer from this limitation and allows to issue wildcard certificates, but it can be used only for the DNS names under our control.

 ## Configure bind9